Hasmonean Judea: Alexander Jannaeus (103–76 BCE)

 After Judah's death, his widow helped his brother Alexander Jannaeus ascend to the throne.
 By the time Jannaeus came to power, most of the country's interior was already under Hasmonean control.
 He therefore turned to securing the country's key strategic points, many held by Hellenistic cities along its borders, as well as confronting neighboring powers with competing interests, especially the Nabataean Kingdom to the south.
 One of his first campaigns targeted the Greco-Phoenician city of Acre.
 The inhabitants called on the exiled Egyptian king Ptolemy IX for aid, who arrived from Cyprus with a large army.
 Jannaeus in turn sought help from Ptolemy's mother, Queen Cleopatra III of Egypt.
-Ptolemy defeated Jannaeus near the Jordan and invaded Judea, but was eventually driven out by Cleopatra's forces.
+Ptolemy defeated Jannaeus near the Jordan River and invaded Judea, but was eventually driven out by Cleopatra's forces.
 Her advisers urged her to annex Judea, yet the Jewish commander Ananias, serving in her army, warned her of a Jewish mutiny if she did so.
 Jannaeus ultimately secured an alliance with Egypt.